Fun Lesser Florican Facts For Kids | Kidadl

 Common names of these bird species are called 'Likh' or 'Kharmore'.
 They are mostly seen in the Indian subcontinent however, they are also seen in regions of Pakistan, Cambodia, and Vietnam.

 There is an online website called the Merlin app or the bird website which assists you in identifying bird species by just referring to the search button on the menu.
-You just need to answer few questions in order to access more information related to the bird species you spotted.
-You can visit the bird website to find a map that will help you better in locating these species.
-The app provided a clear map of where they are present largely in which regions.
-Using the map is an efficient way of finding these species as well as other species of birds.
+You just need to answer a few questions to access more information related to the bird species you spotted.

-Are Lesser Floricans endangered?
+Are Lesser Floricans Endangered?

 Lesser floricans are classified as endangered species primarily due to habitat degradation, loss of adequate grassland, hunting, and other illegal practices.
 They are protected under the wildlife protection Act 1972, however, their populations have continued to deteriorate substantially.